lindgr3n/heroes-of-vue/docs/tutorial/README.md

 ## Chapter three - Bindings

 Just showing the data is a good start.
 But to show some data we also need a way to add and edit the data.
-First thing that comes in mind is to place a input box and add a event listener on change and save the value for each value entered.
+First thing that comes to mind is to add an input box and an event listener on change and save the value for each value entered.
 This would work just fine.
-But Vue have a ace up its sleeve.
+But Vue have an ace up its sleeve.
 [Two-way data binding!](https://vuejs.org/v2/guide/forms.html)

 ### Two-way data binding

 What is two-way data binding?
-It's a way to "connect" a value with e.g a input form.
-Here we make use of Vues v-model.
+It's a way to "connect" a data value with for example an input field.
+Here we make use of Vue's `v-model`.

-Lets add a input and hook on v-model
+Lets add an input element and attach `v-model`

 ```html
 <input v-model="hero.name" placeholder="name"/>
 ```

-Now when we type in our textbox the `hero.name` will automatically update thanks to the v-model!
+Now when we type in our textbox the `hero.name` will automatically update thanks to the `v-model`!

 To know the "magic" behind `v-model` we can do the following